Rufus Isaacs, 1st Marquess of Reading: Later life and career

 On his return from India, Reading, who had no pension and was a heavy spender, sat on several corporate boards, and later became president of Imperial Chemical Industries.
 The Leader of the Liberal Party in the House of Lords from 1931 to 1935, he took part in the Round Table Conferences of 1930–32 on the future of British India as head of the Liberal delegates.
 He was also a member of the select committee charged with the drafting of the Government of India Act 1935.

 In MacDonald's National Government in August 1931, Reading briefly served as Secretary of State for Foreign Affairs and Leader of the House of Lords, but stood down after the first major reshuffle in November due to ill-health.

 He was appointed Lord Warden of the Cinque Ports in 1934.

+Marriages

+In 1887, the young Isaacs married Alice Edith Cohen, who suffered from a chronic physical disability.
+Their son Gerald succeeded his father in his peerages.
+The first Lady Reading died of cancer in 1930, after over forty years of marriage, and the Lady Reading Hospital in Peshawar is named after her.

+Reading then married secondly Stella Charnaud, his first wife's secretary.
+This marriage lasted until his own death in 1935.
+After his death, his widow was made a Dame Commander of the Order of the British Empire in 1941, promoted to Dame Grand Cross in 1944, and then in 1958 was made a life peeress as Baroness Swanborough, of Swanborough in the County of Sussex, becoming one of the first women to take a seat in the House of Lords, which she held until her death in 1971.

 Death

-Reading died in London in December 1935 aged 75.
-After cremation at Golders Green Crematorium, his ashes were buried at the nearby Jewish cemetery.
+Reading died in London in December 1935, aged 75.
+After he was cremated at Golders Green Crematorium, his ashes were buried at the nearby Jewish Cemetery.
 The house where he died, No. 32 Curzon Street in Mayfair, has had a blue plaque on it since 1971.